jkk/formative-demo/README.md

 # Formative Demo

-Demo app for the [Formative](https://github.com/jkk/formative) Clojure library.
+Demo app for the [Formative](https://github.com/jkk/formative) library for Clojure and ClojureScript.

 See it live at [formative-demo.herokuapp.com](http://formative-demo.herokuapp.com/).